 This class is designed for all fitness levels with a variety of options given for each exercise.
 The instructor will tailor the class to best fit your needs so please let your instructor know how they can best assist you.This is a great class to take prior to jumping into Bootcamp.

 Currently offered virtually

 This class combines strength training and cardio exercises for a comprehensive workout.
 This is an ideal class if you would like a full-body, interval-based workout that can be performed anywhere.

-This class combines strength training and cardio exercises for a comprehensive workout.
-This is an ideal class if you would like a full-body, interval-based workout in only 45 minutes.
-The class will be different every time and use a variety of equipment to keep you engaged and progressing along your fitness journey.
+This class combines strength training and cardio exercises for a comprehensive workout that is ideal for anyone seeking a fun, full body, interval-based workout that can be performed anywhere.
+Bootcamp’s endless variety will keep you engaged and progressing along your fitness journey.

 Deep Water X

 This little-to-no impact class gives you the opportunity to get a great workout without putting any added stress on your joints.
-With a variety of cardio, core, and strength work you can look forward to a full-body workout, using the water to do what we can’t with our feet on the ground.
-Deep Water X is ideal for participants of all body types and fitness levels.
-No swim experience required.
+With a variety of cardio, core, and strength work you can look forward to a full body workout, using the water to do moves we can’t do on land.
+Deep Water X is ideal for participants of all body types, abilities, and fitness levels.
+No swim experience required!

 Feel the music and the burn!
 This full-body strength and cardio conditioning class uses the beat of music to motivate you to keep pushing to achieve your goals.
 Be ready to work up a sweat in this fun, music-driven, total body workout!

 This class takes place in the shallow end of the pool, using the buoyancy of water to lessen the impact on your joints.
 You can expect a variety of high-intensity interval training (HIIT) intervals, plyometrics and strength work for the upper and lower body in this effective, low-impact class.
 Open to all ability levels.
 No swim experience required.